jiaoxlong/connector-architecture-tutorial/README.md

 ## Introduction

-[connector architecture](https://github.com/TREEcg/connector-architecture/wiki) is a lightweight data streaming tool designed to facilitate the real-time processing of data as it is generated or received.
+[connector architecture](https://github.com/TREEcg/connector-architecture/wiki) is a lightweight data streaming tool designed to facilitate the real-time processing of streaming data as it is generated or received.

 In this tutorial, we will explore how to bootstrap a pipeline with Connector Architecture to collect data from a SPARQL endpoint and transform it into Linked Data Fragments for substring search[1].
+A live demo, which consumes the end result, is available at [Autocomplete over TREE structured fragmentations](https://tree.linkeddatafragments.org/demo/autocompletion/?datasets%5B%5D=https%253A%252F%252Ftreecg.github.io%252Fdemo_data%252Fera.ttl)

 ## Prerequisites